Jean Edmonds: Career as journalist and economist

-Public Service career
+Public service career

 Edmonds joined the federal public service in 1964 as regional economist for the Central Mortgage and Housing Corporation (CMHC), Prairie Region.
 In 1966, she joined the then newly-formed Department of Manpower and Immigration and in 1968 she was appointed Regional Director, Prairie Region, becoming one of the first female senior executives in public service ranks.
 In 1973, she was appointed Assistant Deputy Minister, Immigration.
 From 1977 to 1981 she served as Regional Director, Department of Regional Economic Expansion, based in Winnipeg.
 Typically, key policy and administrative decisions are held closely in Ottawa.
 Her appointment was one of fifteen, and was an initiative to delegate more senior responsibility outside Ottawa than before.

 In 1981, Edmonds moved to the private sector, associated with Hickling-Johnston management consultants, and returned to the public service as Federal Economic Development Coordinator, Manitoba, in 1982, serving in that position until July 2, 1984, when she was appointed Associate Secretary, Ministry of State for Economic and Regional Development, a position with Deputy Minister status in the Government of Canada.

 She retired from the Public Service on July 12, 1985 and on the same day was appointed Chair of Manitoba Telephone System.

 Task Force on Barriers in Public Service

 In 1988 new responsibilities came her way with a new appointment in Ottawa.
 Treasury Board President Patricia Carney initiated the Task Force on Barriers to Women in the Public Service.
 In the introduction to the final report Carney stated it was “several supportive deputy ministers” who recommended Jean Edmonds become the chair of the Task Force.
 Other members were Jocelyne Côté-O’Hara and Edna Mackenzie.

 The final report of the task force, titled Beneath the Veneer, was released on April 23, 1990.
 The report found that while women in the public service reflected their numbers found in the labour force, “they are largely confined to a few occupational groups and compressed into the lower levels of pay and status.
 They face barriers to movement... and advancement to the top levels...”.
 The report made a series of recommendations on how to change this.

 After her retirement, the Canadian Centre for Management Development honoured Jean Edmonds by initiating a series of lectures in her name called “The Edmonds Lectures: Women and Work” (Lecturers included senior public servants Jocelyne Bourgon and Arthur Kroeger as well as future Supreme Court Justice Rosalie Abella).

-Jean Edmonds passed away in Victoria, B.C on January 31, 1994.
+Jean Edmonds died in Victoria, British.Columbia, on January 31, 1994.

 In 2015 Jean Edmonds appeared in a video tribute to female public servants, past and present, recognizing women's contributions, on the occasion of International Women's Day.